Liam Hemsworth Cancels Appearance Amid Miley Cyrus Split: ‘He’s Not In The Right Headspace’

 Liam Hemsworth is still reeling over the split with wife Miley Cyrus.

 As fans know, the couple announced that they would be separating last week and since the split, Liam has reportedly been taking things pretty hard.
 According to The Daily Mail, the Aussie actor has been having a really tough time swallowing the break up and it’s even affecting his work.
-The actor was scheduled to be in Los Angeles this week to do press and attending a screening for his indie film Killerman but he ended up canceling the appearances because he’s been too shaken up to attend.
+The actor was scheduled to be in Los Angeles this week to do press and attending a screening for his indie film, Killerman, but he ended up canceling the appearances because he’s been too shaken up to attend.

 A source close to the actor shares that Liam was very excited about his role in this film and he originally thought that the premiere would be a family affair, with many family members attending including wife Miley Cyrus.
 However, since the two are no longer on good terms at the moment, she obviously won’t be attending with Liam and now Liam can’t focus on work because he’s been “so rocked” by the split.